0xFableOrg/xchain/README.md

 However, with rollups that share the same DA layer, we can make the mechanism a lot more general.
 Instead of commiting to a block in the source chain, we commit to a DA layer block.
-In this way, if the DA layer re-orgs and makes the message disappear from the source chain, the message won't be delivered on the source chain either (as we commited to a DA layer block that no longer exists).
+In this way, if the DA layer re-orgs and makes the message disappear from the source chain, the message won't be delivered on the destination chain either (as we commited to a DA layer block that no longer exists).

 Additionally, this makes the mechanism much more general: a destination rollup can now accept messages from any source rollup that uses the same DA layer, as long as bridge operators can